mdbloice/pythoncourse/README.md

 Materials for the "Python in Machine Learning"  PhD course offered at the Medical University Graz

+## Installing Python & Jupyter

+To inst

+If you cannot install Python locally for whatever reason, you can use Google Colab as an alternative.
+See [https://colab.research.google.com](https://colab.research.google.com)

+Note the [modul17.com](https://modul17.com) is not available outside of the seminar class times.

 # License

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]